2018 Pacific hurricane season: Seasonal summary

-August was an above-average month for the Eastern Pacific, with a total of seven named storms occurring during the month – Hector, Ileana, John, Kristy, Lane, Miriam, and Norman.
-Forming from a July tropical depression, Hurricane Hector spent more days as a major hurricane than any other storm in the basin.
-It also had the highest accumulated cyclone energy since Hurricane John in 1994.
-Around the same time, Tropical Storm Ileana paralleled the southwestern coast of Mexico, bringing heavy rainfall to the region.
-Forming in mid-August, Hurricane Lane became the first Category 5 hurricane to form during the year.
-Lane brought record rainfall to Hawaii's Big Island, becoming the wettest tropical cyclone for that state and the second wettest in the United States.
+The season started with the formation of Tropical Depression One-E on May 10, which was five days before the official start of hurricane season in the Eastern Pacific.
+There were five named storms in June, tied with 1985 for the most during the month.
+Aletta and Bud both intensified into Category 4 major hurricanes, marking the first time since 2010 that two occurred in June.
+After a below-normal July, August had above-normal activity.
+Hurricane Hector spent more days as a major hurricane than any other storm in the basin.
+In mid-August, Hurricane Lane became a Category 5 hurricane before it brought record rainfall to Hawaii's Big Island, becoming the wettest tropical cyclone for that state and the second wettest in the United States.
 September saw the formation of five tropical cyclones – Olivia, Paul, Nineteen-E, Rosa, and Sergio.
 Hurricane Olivia became the first tropical cyclone in recorded history to make landfall on the islands of Maui and Lanai on September 12.
 Tropical Depression Nineteen-E formed in the Gulf of California on September 19, the first such instance in recorded history.
-It made landfall in Sonora on the next day, causing severe flooding.
-Additionally, one named storm formed in the Central Pacific in September – Walaka.
-In October, Walaka intensified into a Category 5 hurricane in the Central Pacific – the season's second Category 5 storm.
+In October, both hurricanes Walaka and Willa became Category 5 hurricanes, the latter of which hit Sinaloa as a weakened hurricane.
+After Tropical Storm Xavier dissipated on November 6, the season ended on November 30.